 To enable a virtual machine to exchange data by using RDMA, you must associate the virtual machine with a PVRDMA network adapter.

-- Locate the virtual machine in the vSphere Web Client.
+- Locate the virtual machine in the vSphere Client.

 - Select a data center, folder, cluster, resource pool, or host and click the VMs tab.

-- Click Virtual Machines and double-click the virtual machine from the list.
+- Click Virtual Machines and click the virtual machine from the list.

 - Power off the virtual machine.

-- Click Edit and select the Virtual Hardware tab in the dialog box displaying the settings.
+- Select the Virtual Hardware tab in the dialog box displaying the settings.

-- From the New device drop-down menu, select Network and click Add.
+- From the Add new device drop-down menu, select Network Adapter.